-Each and every Part of the world faces variety of disasters from time to time.
-At any moment some part of the earth its habitants are attacked with some kind of Disaster, Amreli District inparticular is a multi -hazard porne district.
-Time and again it is affected by Draught, Scarcity, flood ,cyclone, and Earthquake and off course by Industrial and chemical Disasters.
+Each and every part of the world faces variety of disasters from time to time.
+Some part of the earth its habitants are attacked with some kind of disaster.
+Amreli district is a multi hazard prone district, It is affected by natural disasters as well as manmade disasters; Draught, Flood, Cyclone, Earthquake, Fire and Industrial/Chemical disasters.